ultimate-notion/ultimate-notion/docs/usage/db_querying.md

 Not all conditions work with every property type, e.g. `this_week()` is obviously only meaningful if the property is of type [Date].
-If the conditions and their corresponding property types match or not, is evaluated when the query is executed, since only then we have access to an actual schema of the corresponding database.
+If the conditions and their corresponding property types match or not, is evaluated when the query is executed, since only then we have access to a database schema.
 Keep this in mind when constructing filter conditions as a semantically correct condition can turn out to be wrong when also the corresponding property types are taken into account.